hubverse-org/hub-dash-site-builder/README.md

 > [!NOTE]
 >
-> The default working directory of the image is in `/site`.
-This is where
-> we expect the dashboard source and subfolders to live.
+> The default working directory inside the container, set in the image using `WORKDIR`, is `/site`.
+This is where we expect the dashboard source and its subfolders to live, and where all commands are executed unless a different working directory is specified

 The general workflow can be run like so: